Amixdu/StudentAppMernStack/README.md

 # Startup Instructions

-Name: Amindu Kumarasinghe
+Name: Amindu Kumarasinghe <br>
 Email: aixxdu@gmail.com

 ## Step 1
-Clone the repo : git clone https://github.com/Amixdu/StudentAppMernStack.git
+Clone the repo using: <br> 'git clone https://github.com/Amixdu/StudentAppMernStack.git'

 ## Step 2
-### 2.1 Using docker
-Simply run the command 'docker-compose up' to get everything started up <br>
+Go to the directory and run the command 'docker-compose up' to get everything started up <br>

-### 2.2 Without docker
-First run 'npm install' then run 'npm start' on both the frontend directory and the backend directory seperately.

 ## Step 3
 Access the app in http://localhost:3000/

 IMPORTANT:  Please ensure ports 3000 and 8000 are free

+## Note
+### Running without docker:
+First run 'npm install' then run 'npm start' on both the frontend directory and the backend directory seperately. <br> Then access localhost the app throught the link in step 3